-The way forward in property is to broaden the perspective of analysis beyond the limited belief that property institutions lie somewhere on a single ideological continuum between the Left and Right.
-This paper has argued that in addition to the ideological dimension that governs public institutions familiar in Western thought, there are several other dimensions to human action that impact on property.
-In particular, these include the anthropological dimension and the spiritual dimension that have been discussed here.
+The way forward in property is to broaden the perspective of analysis beyond the limited perspective of property institutions as lying somewhere on a continuum between ideological the Left and Right.
+This paper has argued that in addition to the ideological dimension that governs public institutions familiar in Western thought there are several other dimensions to human action that impact on property.
+In particular, these include the anthropological dimension and the spiritual dimensions that have been discussed here.

-It has been shown that the institutional dimension rests on the choice of anthropology that in turn relies on spiritual beliefs, even when the latter is the belief that there is no spiritual dimension.
-To understand property, especially as it exists and is practiced in various cultures, requires due recognition of these other dimensions.
+It has been shown that the institutional dimension rests on the choice of anthropology that in turn relies on spiritual beliefs, even when these beliefs are that there is no spirituality.
+To understand property, especially as it exists and is practiced in various cultures requires due recognition of these other dimensions.
 In particular, in discussions regarding customary title, more emphasis may be warranted on these other dimensions.